PHNX-MOD/Projects/projects.md

 •    https://github.com/PHNX-MOD/2048_Game :2048 is a single-player sliding block puzzle game designed by Italian web developer Gabriele Cirulli.

-•    https://github.com/PHNX-MOD/Data_Capstone_Project : 911 calls project & Finance Data Project
+•    https://github.com/PHNX-MOD/Data_Capstone_Project : Data Analysis / Matplotlib / panadas / numpy / 911 calls project &      Finance Data Project

 •   https://github.com/PHNX-MOD/to_do : A simple to do app, an instagrambot to get follower and likes using selenium